-Transfer students are assigned academic advisers in the area of their major (usually the department chair).
-Transfer students must submit official transcripts from institutions from which they are transferring to the registrar's office at Lewis & Clark.
-The registrar's office analyzes the transcripts and determines which courses are transferable and whether they meet General Education requirements.
-Students who wish to include transfer courses in their major course of study must have the approval of the department chair in the major.
-All transfer students should work closely with the registrar's office and the department chair to plan their academic program completely through to graduation.
+Transfer students are assigned academic advisors generally in the area of their major (often the department chair).
+Transfer students must submit official transcripts to Lewis & Clark's registrar's office, which analyzes the transcripts to determine which courses are transferable and whether they meet General Education requirements.
+Students who wish to include transfer courses in their major course of study must have the approval of the department chair in that major.
+Transfer students should work closely with the registrar's office and the department chair to plan their academic program completely through to